Frequently Asked Questions:

 How far is it to the nearest pubs for something to eat?
 Can you walk there?

 There are several good pubs in the area which serve food – Bateman’s Mill is 1 mile away in one direction and the 3 pubs in Ashover – Old Poets Corner, The Crispin and The Black Swan – are just over 1 mile away in the other direction.
 If you go across the fields & footpaths to Ashover it’s less than a mile and a really pleasant walk.
 We don’t suggest walking back up the hill in the dark along country lanes but it’s a quick hop by car.
-There is also The Miners Arms in Milltown, within 2 miles of the cottage and the White Horse at Woolley Moor.
+There is also The Miners Arms in Milltown, within 2 miles of the cottages and the White Horse at Woolley Moor.
 You’ll find information in the cottages about all of these plus other local eateries, to suit all budgets.

 Are there any walks from Wildflower Cottages?